Theodor W. Adorno bibliography

 The following is a list of the major work by Theodor W. Adorno, a 20th-century German philosopher, sociologist and critical theorist associated closely with the Frankfurt School.
 This list also includes information regarding English translation.

-Collected work
+Collected works

 Adorno's Gesammelte Schriften [GS] are published by Suhrkamp Verlag.
 Edited by Rolf Tiedemann, with Gretel Adorno, Susan Buck-Morss and Klaus Schultz, the twenty volume edition of Adorno's writings were published from 1970 to 1986.
 Additionally, his Nachgelassene Schriften [NaS], edited by the Theodor W. Adorno Archive, includes his lecture courses, as well as incomplete works.